Dealer vs Private Party: Registration Differences

 The core difference

-A franchised or licensed used-car dealer is what most states call a "title agent."
-That status lets the dealer collect sales tax, submit the title application to the state's titling system, and print a temporary registration tag before the customer leaves the lot.
-A private seller has none of those powers.
-The buyer must take the signed title, bill of sale, and proof of insurance to a DMV office (or state-approved tag agent) and complete the transfer personally.
+Most states treat a franchised or licensed used-car dealer as a "title agent."
+That status lets the dealer collect sales tax, submit the title application to the state's titling system, and print a temporary registration tag before the customer drives off the lot.
+A private seller has none of that authority.
+The buyer has to carry the signed title, a bill of sale, and proof of insurance to a DMV office (or a state-approved tag agent) and finish the transfer in person.

 What a dealer actually does